 the rally | paratriathlon

-From the moment after my surgery, I set a goal to race in Santa Cruz in 2016, albeit a little differently than I originally envisioned.
-I began swimming and handcycling as part of my rehab.
+From the moment after my surgery, I set a goal to race in Santa Cruz in 2016.
+Now I have an opportunity to achieve that goal, albeit a little different than I originally envisioned.

 the why | to continue to inspire